 So here my Christmas gift to you, dear friends, because you’ve been so good all year: a carefully curated list of 12 Holiday Songs You’ve (Probably) Never Heard!

 Kenny Loggins is certainly one of the most underrated singer/songwriters of the rock era.
-Though he enjoyed massive success in the 1980s with movie themes (“Danger Zone” from Top Gun, “I’m Alright” from Caddyshack, and “Footloose”), he is better remembered today as one half of Loggins and Messina, (“Your Mama Don’t Dance,” “Angry Eyes”) and for his late-1970s solo hits like “This Is It,” “Celebrate Me Home,” “What A Fool Believes” (written with Michael McDonald) and, of course, his it’s-so-amazing-I’m-still-wrapping-my-head-around-it duet with Stevie Nicks, “Whenever I Call You ‘Friend'” (written with Melissa Manchester—bet you didn’t know that!)
+Though he enjoyed massive success in the 1980s with movie themes (“Danger Zone” from Top Gun, “I’m Alright” from Caddyshack, and “Footloose”), he is better remembered today as one half of Loggins and Messina, (“Your Mama Don’t Dance,” “Angry Eyes”) and for his late-1970s solo hits like “This Is It,” “Celebrate Me Home,” “What A Fool Believes” (written with Michael McDonald) and, of course, his it’s-so-amazing-I’m-still-wrapping-my-head-around-it duet with Stevie Nicks, “Whenever I Call You ‘Friend'” (co-written with Melissa Manchester—bet you didn’t know that.)
 How big was Loggins in the 1980s?
-So big that Quincy Jones gave him his own line to sing in “We Are The World” (“we are the one’s to make a brighter day, so let’s start giving,” in case you forgot—and he put more musicality into that one line than many of today’s singers put in to an entire album).
+So big that Quincy Jones gave him his own line to sing in “We Are The World” (“We are the one’s to make a brighter day, so let’s start giving,” in case you forgot—and he put more musicality into that one line than many of today’s singers put in to an entire album).

 In 1982 Dolly Parton starred with Burt Reynolds in the film adaption of the hit Broadway show The Best Little Whorehouse in Texas.
 I suppose it seemed like a good idea at the time, but the film was a stinker.
 What definitely didn’t stink was Parton’s performance of the film’s standout ballad, “Hard Candy Christmas,” which was a top-ten country hit that year and received tons of country airplay throughout the 1980s and 1990s.